Dani-Bcn/ih-project1-template/README.md

 ## Description

-Game's purpose and description
+Game's ship 1990

 ## User stories MVP

 Minimum user stories:

-- User can ...
+- User can press the button to start the game.
+- User can move the ship in the Y and X directions whith, when you press Up down left right keys respectively.

 ## User stories Backlog